questdb/questdb.io/blog/2020-10-19-grafana-tutorial.md

   className="screenshot--shadow screenshot--docs"
   src="/img/blog/2020-10-19/panel-taxi-fares-and-rain.png"
 />
-In this graph,  we have 2 series, in  green se have the fare amount sampled dynamically, and in yellow we have the precipitation over the last hour in millimeters.
+In this graph, we have 2 series, in green we have the fare amount sampled dynamically, and in yellow we have the precipitation over the last hour in millimeters.
 From the graph, it’s hard to say whether there is a correlation between rain and the amount spent on taxi rides.